 In January 2009, he published a book, American Jewish Fiction: A JPS Guide.
-That fall, he started as a Dorot Assistant Professor/Faculty Fellow in the Skirball Department of Hebrew and Judaic Studies at New York University, where he taught courses in American literature and popular culture cross-listed with the departments of English, Comparative Literature, Gender and Sexuality Studies, and Theater.
+That fall, he served as a Dorot Assistant Professor/Faculty Fellow in the Skirball Department of Hebrew and Judaic Studies at New York University, where he taught courses in American literature and popular culture cross-listed with the departments of English, Comparative Literature, Gender and Sexuality Studies, and Theater.

-His book, Unclean Lips: Obscenity, Jews, and American Culture was published by New York University Press in late 2013, and has won a Canadian Jewish Book Award and a Jordan Schnitzer Book Award from the Association for Jewish Studies.
+His book, Unclean Lips: Obscenity, Jews, and American Culture was published by New York University Press in late 2013, and won a Canadian Jewish Book Award and a Jordan Schnitzer Book Award from the Association for Jewish Studies.